tristan-salles/notebooks-2015/README.md

 So far, I've been using the *Amazon Web Services* cloud infrastructure and *Dropbox* to deploy and share my modules and notebooks through the Web with the students.

+For an introduction to IPython, I will recommend this <a href='https://dl.dropboxusercontent.com/u/31110214/Learning%20IPython%20for%20Interactive%20Computing%20and%20Data%20Visualization.pdf'>book</a> from Cyrille Rossant.

 # MARS5001 lectures material

 ### Session 1: Query data & models from the Web